 • some play areas

 Most parishes are in rural areas, meaning that some urban areas of Chelmsford do not have a parish council.
-You can read more about the community governance review we have carried out around this issue.

 Is there something wrong with this page?